 The Great History Freeze

-In summer 2015, PMH turned to two sources for help in preserving its highly at-risk, irreplaceable historic photos: cryogenics and crowd-funding.
-So far, the Great History Freeze has over 80 generous backers who have contributed over $31,000 in donations.
-This generous funding from our supporters is enabling us to move much more quickly on the monumental task of preserving these invaluable negatives.
-But why do we need freezers in the first place?
+In summer 2015, PMH turned to two sources for help in preserving its highly at-risk, irreplaceable historic photos: cryogenics and crowdfunding.
+The Great History Freeze had over 80 generous backers who contributed over $37,000 in donations.
+This generous funding from our supporters enabled us to move much more quickly on the monumental task of preserving these invaluable negatives.
+But why did we need freezers in the first place?

 Our Historic Negatives Collections